mlc-ai/mlc-llm/docs/deploy/ios.rst

    :local:
    :depth: 2

-The MLC LLM iOS app can be installed in two ways: through the pre-built package or by building it from source.
+The MLC LLM iOS app can be installed in two ways: through the pre-built package or by building from source.
-If you're an iOS user looking to try out the models, the pre-built package is recommended.
-However, if you're a developer seeking to integrate new features into the package, building the iOS package from source is required.
+If you are an iOS user looking to try out the models, the pre-built package is recommended.
+If you are a developer seeking to integrate new features into the package, building the iOS package from source is required.

 Use Pre-built iOS App
 ---------------------
-The MLC LLM app is accessible on the App Store at no cost.
+The MLC Chat app is now available in App Store at no cost.
 You can download and explore it by simply clicking the button below:

     .. image:: https://linkmaker.itunes.apple.com/assets/shared/badges/en-us/appstore-lrg.svg
       :width: 135